samux87/segmentsIntersection/README.md

-# segmentsIntersection
+# Segments intersections finder
-Segments intersections finder
+This notebook is for find the intersection point given four points (two segments)